leesache/FitTracker/README.md

 - Development of the graphical user interface (UI) to improve user interaction.
 - Enhancements to data visualization and reporting features.
 - Expansion of the application to support additional fitness tracking features.
+- Counting statistics on all of your workout Data
+- Writing your Train data into dataBase
+- Auto progression (Toggleable)

 ## Contributing